rcg4u/wp-scan/README.md

 - `--only <modules>`: run only these modules (CSV or space‑separated)
 - `--skip <modules>`: skip these modules (CSV or space‑separated)
 - `--no-wordpress`: generic site mode; WP‑specific modules disabled by default
-- `--sc`: show 2 lines of code context around matched signatures
+- `--sc`: show matched lines with line numbers for signature hits (concise triage)
 - `--json`: output a minimal JSON summary of counts by module and overall status
 - `--exit-code <binary|count>`: exit 0/1 in binary mode or return the warning count (capped to 254)
 - `--with-cache`: include `wp-content/cache` in the recent files scan (excluded by default)